-Rendezvous in Silvaplana
+Rendezvous in Zinal

-The tour begins with a welcome meeting at around 7pm on Saturday evening.
-Your guide will brief you on the itinerary, update you on the prevailing weather and snow conditions for the week and do an equipment check.
+The trip begins with a welcome meeting in the hotel at around 7pm on Saturday evening.
+Your guide will brief you on the itinerary and update you on the prevailing weather and snow conditions for the week.
 It is also an opportunity for you to ask any last minute questions.